Elykplim/printf/README.md

 contains all function for each flag use for _printf. utils.c

-contains some necessary functionalities for _printf. ger_width.c
+contains some necessary functionalities for _printf. get_width.c

-contains functions to get width for spcifics spcifiers. writee_handlers.c
+contains functions to get width for specifics spcifiers. write_handlers.c

 contains write functions.

  By Yvette Akakpo and Habeeb Ajayi